2020 Bonar Street, Berkeley, CA 94702

 Our Garden-Based Learning Curriculum and Assessments

-We have published our first garden-based learning curriculum that connects Next Generation Science and English Language Arts Standards to the garden.
-We work with the Atkins Center for Weight and Health to develop two assessment tools to evaluate the curriculum and its application.
-Assessment finds are reported on in the Program Semester Reports.
+We have published our first Garden-Based Learning Curriculum with support from Edible Schoolyard Berkeley and the Atkins Center for Weight and Health.
+A brief Program history, an outline on the structure of the curriculum, and assessment finds are reported on in the Program Semester Reports.
 Click here for our Fall Semester Report!

 More Data In Support of A Garden-Based Learning Program